Right to be forgotten: Connection to international relations

 The regulatory differences in the protection of personal data between countries has real impact on international relations.
 The right to be forgotten, specifically, is a matter of EU-US relations when applied to cross-border data flow, as it raises questions about territorial sovereignty.
 The structure of the Westphalian international system assumes that the reach of a country's jurisdiction is limited to its geographic territory.
 However, online interactions are independent of geographic location and present across multiple locations, rendering the traditional concept of territorial sovereignty moot.
 Therefore, the EU and the United States are forced to confront their regulatory differences and negotiate on a set of regulations that apply to all foreign companies processing and handling data of European citizens and residents.

-The regulatory differences on the right to be forgotten along with numerous other data protection rights have shaped discussions and negotiations on trans-Atlantic data privacy regulations.
-A case in point is the EU and the United States' endeavors to develop the Safe Harbor agreement, a data transfer pact that enables the transfer of data between the EU and US companies in a manner consistent with the EU's data protection schemes.
+The regulatory differences on the right to be forgotten along with numerous other data protection rights have affected discussions and negotiations on trans-Atlantic data privacy regulations.
+A case in point is the EU and the United States' endeavors to develop the International Safe Harbor Privacy Principles agreement, a data transfer pact that enables the transfer of data between the EU and US companies in a manner consistent with the EU's data protection schemes.
 Article 25 of the Data Protection Directive articulates that cross-border transfer of data can take place only if the "third country in question ensures an adequate level of protection," meaning that the country meets the EU's minimum standards of data protection.
-The standards include, among many provisions, a component that protects the right to "opt out" of further processing or transmission of personal data, under the assumption that data may not be further processed in ways inconsistent with the intent for which they were collected.
+The standards include, among many provisions, a component that protects the right to "opt out" of further processing or transmission of personal data, with the assumption that data may not be further processed in ways inconsistent with the intent for which they were collected.

 Given the inconsistencies between the EU and the United States on numerous digital privacy regulations, including the right to be forgotten, Article 25 poses a threat to trans-Atlantic data flows.
-Therefore, the EU and the United States entered into negotiations to mediate the differences through the Safe Harbor agreement, which as a result of debate and discussion between the two parties, requires companies to provide individuals with the choice or opportunity to "opt out" and afford other protections.
+Therefore, the EU and the United States began negotiations to mediate the differences through the Safe Harbor agreement, which as a result of debate and discussion between the two parties, requires companies to provide individuals with the choice or opportunity to "opt out", and provides other protections.

-Under the pressures of the mass surveillance carried out by the US government on European citizens' data, the Safe Harbor agreement has been invalidated by the European Union Court of Justice in its Schrems case.
+As a result of the mass surveillance performed by the US government on European citizens' data, the Safe Harbor agreement has been invalidated by the European Union Court of Justice in its Schrems case.
 The Safe Harbor agreement has now been replaced by the Privacy Shield principles.

 Response and criticism

 Response by reputation management firms

 Businesses that manage their clients' online reputations have responded to the European Court ruling by exercising the right to be forgotten as a means to remove unfavorable information.
-One technique used by reputation consulting firms is to submit multiple requests for each link, written with different angles in an attempt to get links removed.
+One technique used by reputation consulting companies is to submit multiple requests for each link, written with different angles in an attempt to get links removed.
 Google, for example, does not limit the number of requests that can be submitted on the removal of a given link.